openstreams/wflow/doc/wflow_sbm.rst

 2. By defining irrigation areas.
 Within those areas the demand is calculated as the difference between potential ET and actual transpiration

-For both options a fraction of the supplied water can be put back into the river a specified locations
+For both options a fraction of the supplied water can be put back into the river at specified locations

 The following maps and variables can be defined: